 If set to "true", this will work around a bug in the mark()/reset() methods of some java InputStream classes.
 These are rather common, including in Sun's J2SE system libraries.
 Use this if you are seeing errors that say something like "Resetting to invalid mark".
 Currently defaults to "false".

-To define these properties on the command line you use the -D flag, which has the form topcat -Djdbc.drivers=org.postgresql.Driver ...
+To define these properties on the command line you use the -D flag, which has the form

--D<property-name>=<value>
+'''

+-D-Dcoperty-name>=<value>

+'''

 If you're using the TOPCAT startup script, you can write something like: